beaver swimming with its head just above the water

 East Kent Beaver Advisory Group (EKBAG)

-EKBAG was established in 2019 and is a collaboration between Kent Wildlife Trust, Environment Agency, Natural England, Wildwood Trust, Internal Drainage Board, Kent Countryside Partnership, National Farming Union and Beaver Trust.
+EKBAG was established in 2019 and is a collaboration between Kent Wildlife Trust, Environment Agency, Natural England, Wildwood Trust, Internal Drainage Board, Kent Countryside Partnership, National Farming Union, Beaver Trust, Kent County Council, RSPB, National Highways, Network Rail, and Forestry England.
 This group is neutral and works towards creating harmonious coexistence between beavers and people.

-Beavers are vegetarian and eat over 300 species of plants.
+Beavers are vegetarians and eat over 300 species of plants.

 Yes, they are native and belong in our natural ecosystems, but humans caused their extinction.